-DoCO imports the Pattern Ontology that describes structural patterns [14], and the Discourse Element Ontology $(DEO)^{26}$, which was developed with DoCO and describes rhetorical components.
-Additionally, it also defines hybrid classes describing elements that are both structural and rhetorical in nature, such as paragraph, section or list.
-A diagram describing the composition and classes of DoCO is shown in Figure 1.

-In the next subsections we briefly introduce our theory of structural patterns as described in [14], and the rhetorical components that usually appear in scholarly articles, which represent the theoretical underpinnings of DoCO.
+The creation of DoCO was conducted by studying different corpora of documents (mainly scientific literature and web documents on different topics) and publishers' guidelines according to two different perspectives: the structural and the rhetorical, as also analysed by past works on document patterns [12] [13] [14].
+DoCO imports the Pattern Ontology that describes structural patterns [13], and the Discourse Element Ontology that describes rhetorical components.
+Additionally, it also defines hybrid classes describing elements that are both structural and rhetorical at the same time, such as paragraph, section or list.
+A diagram describing the composition and the classes of DoCO is shown in Fig. 1.
+In the next subsections we briefly introduce our theory of structural patterns as described in [13], and the rhetorical components that usually appear in scholarly articles, which represent the theoretical underpinnings of DoCO.
 Then, we introduce some of the document components of DoCO relevant for the description of scientific articles.
 We provide their formal definitions using DL formulas.